Alan Webber: Career

 In 1995, Webber co-founded the technology business magazine, Fast Company, where he was named Adweek's Editor of the Year in 1999.
 In 2000, investors sold Fast Company for $360 million, which was at the time the second highest price ever paid for a U.S. magazine.

 Webber worked as a speechwriter and policy advisor for several governors, including Massachusetts Governor (and later Democratic Presidential candidate) Michael Dukakis.
 Since 2010 he has been a member of the Academic Advisory Board of the Upper Austrian Think Tank Academia Superior – Institute for Future Studies.

 Politics

 In October 2013, Webber declared his candidacy for the Democratic Party nomination for governor of New Mexico in the 2014 New Mexico gubernatorial election.
 Webber finished in second place, with 22.6% of the vote, trailing Gary King, who received 35% of the vote.

 In 2018, Webber ran for mayor of Santa Fe, as the incumbent, Javier Gonzales, was not seeking reelection.
 In an election using ranked choice voting, Webber prevailed, defeating three members of the city council and a member of the school board.
 He was the first choice on 39% of ballots, but ended up with 66% of the vote after the fourth round of the runoff.

+The Statue of Diego de Vargas was removed from Cathedral Park under the direction of Alan Webber in June 2020.

+During a period of pro-Palestinian protests in the United States, Webber criticized two event cancellations: